openwdl/wdl-docs/reference/upgrade-guide.md

 specification<sup>[1](https://github.com/openwdl/wdl/blob/wdl-1.2/SPEC.md#-requirements-section),
 [2](https://github.com/openwdl/wdl/blob/wdl-1.2/SPEC.md#-hints-section)</sup>.

 🗑️ This change deprecates the `runtime` section, which will be removed in WDL v2.0.
+That being said, if desired, you can continue to use the `runtime` section in your WDL documents—it's just not recommended.

 ### New standard library functions

 The following are new standard library functions and their definitions.
-You are encouraged to read throught them and replace any custom functionality that would now be duplicated in favor of these functions.
+You are encouraged to read through them and replace any custom functionality that would now be duplicated in favor of these functions.

 - `contains_key`: whether or not a `Map` or `Object` contain a specific member